Need cheap over 60s insurance? Just click on a link below!

 Insurance companies haven't heard the sixty-is-the-new-fifty theory (let alone the new forty), so the cost of cover goes up with age, with those over seventy-four getting the heftiest increase.
 Some insurers won't cover this age group at all, so shop around for the best deal, and make sure yours accepts any pre-existing conditions.
 On the plus side, more expensive policies often include extra benefits not offered to younger clients, like extra emergency and medical cover.

 Do remember that basic policies can give limited cover if you want to do anything exciting; even reasonably safe activities such as safari rides or helicopter trips may not be covered but are often available as optional extras.
 Check policies carefully before committing to one, finding yourself ill or injured after a non-insured activity is no joke.
+Compare multiple quotes now at Prudent Plus Travel Insurance.

 If you have concerns about health conditions that may cause problems while you're away, consult your doctor; and for some foreign trips, ask about any vaccinations or medication that you might need, as any traveller should.